-What Do Freelance Writers Do?
+What Exactly Does a Freelance Writer Do?

 A freelance writer simply writes whatever their client needs, in return for payment.
 There are two sides to being a freelance writer.
 The first involves choosing a niche and a format that you’re comfortable with.
 Ideally, you’ll also enjoy researching and writing about this topic and in this style.